HEINEKEN NV: Heineken N.V. reports the progress of transactions under its current share buyback programme

 share buyback programme

-Up to and including 7 March 2025, a total of 435,678 shares were repurchased under the share buyback programme for a total consideration of € 34,692,785 (including shares repurchased from Heineken Holding N.V.).
+Up to and including 14 March 2025, a total of 567,119 shares was repurchased under the share buyback programme for a total consideration of € 45,166,410 (including shares repurchased from Heineken Holding N.V.).

 Heineken N.V. publishes on a weekly basis, every Monday, an overview of the progress of the share buyback programme on its website: https://www.theheinekencompany.com/investors/share-information/share-buyback-programme